Darkover series: Chronology

 This Darkover chronology uses the time period designations first provided by the author as "A Readers Guide to Darkover" in The Heirs of Hammerfell (1989).
 Some of these time periods overlap, particularly the Ages of Chaos and the Hundred Kingdoms eras.
-It's occasionally the case that the official readers guide places a book in one era, but internal plot evidence places it in another (or both).
+It is occasionally the case that the official readers guide places a book in one era, but internal plot evidence places it in another (or both).
 Additionally, Bradley was not particularly sympathetic to her fans' need to organize the books into a consistent chronology, and the timeline evidence from one book to another is sometimes in conflict.
 Commenting on this problem, Bradley wrote, "I have fiercely resisted any attempt to impose absolute consistency, straightforward chronology, or anything but the most superficial order on the chronicles of Darkover".
-Furthermore, in the introduction to the "Between the Ages" section of Sword of Chaos, Bradley concedes, "chronology in the Darkover novels was never my strong point anyway", after humorously quoting an old rhyme about a centipede who did not know "which leg moved after which".
+Furthermore, in the introduction to the "Between the Ages" section of Sword of Chaos, Bradley conceded, "chronology in the Darkover novels was never my strong point anyway", after humorously quoting an old rhyme about a centipede who did not know "which leg moved after which".

 Bradley herself recommended that the books be read in the order in which they were written, rather than the Darkovan chronological order, as her writing style changed considerably over her career.

 In The Planet Savers, Jason Allison says that the city of Carthon is 5000 years old (pg.
 24).
 In Darkover Landfall, the final sentence suggests that 2000 years elapsed between the colonization and rediscovery by the Terran Empire.
 In Sharra's Exile, published in 1981, Lew Alton says, in the Prologue, "Travel among the stars has strange anomalies; the enormous interstellar distances play strange tricks with time...
 The elapsed time on Terra was something like three thousand years.
 Yet elapsed time on Darkover was somehow more like ten thousand..."
 This is but one example of inconsistency.